bostongolang/golang-lab-chat/lessons/04-login.md

     [Stuck on any of the steps above?
 See the solution!](code/04-login/chat.go)

-  1. Now attempt to `telnet localhost 6677` and see your username being read!
-  You should see something like this:
+    Here is what is should look like when you connect via  `telnet localhost 6677`:

        ```bash
       $ telnet localhost 6677                                                                                                                      ~ 1 ↵
       Trying ::1...
       telnet: connect to address ::1: Connection refused
       Trying 127.0.0.1...
       Connected to localhost.
       Escape character is '^]'.
       Welcome to Jen's chat server!
       Please enter your username: funcuddles
       Welcome, funcuddles
       ```

 [Proceed to Lesson 5](04-user-struct.md)